nebulastream/nebulastream/CODE_OF_CONDUCT.md

 2. The maintainers are responsible for **merging** pull requests and are the only ones who can merge a pull request.
 3. Each maintainer is equal and has equal voting rights.
 4. The group of maintainers is dynamic and can change over time.
 Each maintainer must contribute to the project and be active.
 If a maintainer does not contribute, the other maintainers can decide to remove him/her from the group.
-5. Maintainers let other maintainers know if they are not able to contribute for a longer period of time, due to vacation, sickness, etc.
+5. Maintainers let other maintainers know if they are not able to contribute for a longer period of time, e.g., due to vacation, sickness, etc.